Nowadays, backpackers are considering looking at the best mummy sleeping bags for the ultimate hiking experience.

-- Temperature – always chooses a sleeping bag which is lower than the intended temperature where your hiking to.
+- Temperature – always chooses a sleeping bag that is lower than the intended temperature where your hiking.

-- Weight – depending upon how far you’re walking or hiking, take in consideration of the weight you’ll be carrying around.
+- Weight – depending upon how far you’re walking or hiking, take into consideration the weight you’ll be carrying around.

 Types of Sleeping Bags